Conventional loan rates and requirements for 2020

 Benefits of a conventional home loan

-Conventional loans are the most popular loan type.
+Conventional loans are the most popular type of mortgage.
 After that come government-backed mortgages, including FHA, VA, and USDA loans.

-Government mortgages have some unique benefits — like small down payments and flexible credit guidelines.
-But there are many ways in which conventional loans outshine them.
-Namely, conventional mortgages have diverse repayment plans; borrowers don’t have to meet any ‘special’ criteria to qualify; and there’s no upfront mortgage insurance fee.
+For example, conventional mortgages have diverse repayment plans, borrowers don’t have to meet any ‘special’ criteria (like military status or geographic location) to qualify, and there’s no upfront mortgage insurance fee.

 Flexible repayment plans